Giantpizzahead/personal-website/_posts/2022-12-17-python-project-structure.md

 ### Making Tests Work

+[This PyTest article](https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html) will answer all of your questions.
+Trust me.

+The below method is outdated and (probably) should be ignored.

 Copied from [https://docs.python-guide.org/writing/structure/](https://docs.python-guide.org/writing/structure/)

 To give individual tests import context (so they can access your module), create a tests/context.py file: